EpistasisLab/tpot/docs_sources/examples.md

 ## MNIST digit recognition

-Below is a minimal working example with the practice MNIST data set, which is an _image classification problem_.
+Below is a minimal working example with the practice MNIST dataset, which is an _image classification problem_.

 ```Python
 from tpot import TPOTClassifier